open-telemetry/opentelemetry.io/content/en/docs/contributing/blog.md

 - Title of the blog post
 - Short description and outline of your blog post
 - If applicable, list the technologies used in your blog post.
-Make sure that all of them are open source, and prefer CNCF projects over non-CNCF projects (e.g. use Jaeger for trace visualization, and Prometheus for metric visualization)
+Make sure that all of them are open source, and prefer CNCF projects over non-CNCF projects.
+For example, use Jaeger for trace visualization, and Prometheus for metric visualization)
 - Name of a [SIG](https://github.com/open-telemetry/community/?tab=readme-ov-file#specification-sigs), which is related to this blog post